VirtoCommerce/vc-platform/docs/fundamentals/extensibility/ui-scroll-directive.md

 ---
-title: Generic UI scroll directive
+# Generic UI scroll directive
 ---
 ## Introduction
 Generic UI scroll directive helps develpers add drop-down lists to the UI and bind them to a custom data source.